elstamey/elstamey.github.io/presentations/cleaverStarterDeck/deck.md

 In a workflow, usually something happens and then your object's status is updated to reflect that something happened.

-Similar to a stamp on your form
+Similar to a stamp on your form or sorting the form into a pile

 --